Lightnet/gunjstrustsharekey/README.md

 # License: MIT

 # Status:
- * Work in progress for graph key checks revoke and trusts.
+ * Work in progress for user and gun graph for key and value checks revoke and trusts.

 # Information:
  This is just helper share key setup call functions.
 To grant and revoke users access.
- As wel put encrypt and decrypt key value as well other users.
+ As well put encrypt and decrypt key value as well other users.
 To learn how SEA.js (Security Encryption Authorization ) that works with gun.js.

  * https://gun.eco/docs/SEA